Julietnn/eduford-university-website/README.md

 # eduford-university-website
-this is a university website  built using html and css.
+this is eduford university website  built using html and css.